Four die but six live

 White risks nothing.
 If at is a threat, she still can switch to the initial sequence by answering at .
 White can also choose the side.

 Obviously black needs sente to save her stones.
-After Analysis it seems that black can unconditionaly live.
-Diagrams here shows one possible solution.
+Black can unconditionaly live.
+Diagram shows the simplest solution.